 In the book, we argue that ‘radical’ approaches to teaching and learning can enable learners to identify the ‘roots’ of the problems and issues they care about most, and perhaps more importantly, that such an approach can help them realise how what they learn in school can be used to address these problems and concerns now, and for the future.

 Think about the power humanity wields contrasted with the fragility of its existence, the hubris of those who think primarily of power and the influence they seek to gain against the modest hopes of those oppressed by their callous disregard.
 Consider the impact of human existence upon the very Earth on which we rely and the creatures and plants who share this beautiful and magnificent planet – the only home we’ve ever known.
 What is your pedagogical vision?
 What do you want for you and your students now and in the future, and what kind of pedagogy will you create and share with them in the actualisation of that dream?
 Consider contemplating the following questions and how your responses to them might inform your own ‘radical pedagogy.’

-- What do kind of outcomes do you think these interactions will provide for you and your students?
+What kind of outcomes do you think these interactions will provide for you and your students?